milton927/NO.16_ListViewStatic_Project/README.md

-# NO.16_ListViewStatic_Project
+# Android-Studio-16-ListViewStatic
- This project is the ListView static loading and click display
+ This is the ListView static loading and click display project